 - 2 cups chicken bone broth

-Mix onion powder, oregano, garlic powder, cumin, thyme, and coriander in a small bowl.
+- Mix onion powder, oregano, garlic powder, cumin, thyme, coriander, and salt in a small bowl.
 Rub seasoning mix into pork loin roast.

-Pressure cook on high for 25 minutes.
-When done, allow a natural pressure release.
+- Pressure cook on high for 25 minutes.
+When done, do a quick pressure release.
 Remove roast from pot and allow to sit for 10-15 before slicing.

 FREE eBook!
 LOW CARB TIPS and TRICKS